ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 - YpDine.Utils..., 364ms
 If we can fix this, it will be a good improvement.

-If those methods are blocking the UI, it probably means they are directly in the main thread, and if we can instantiate them asynchronously it will be a quick win.
+If those methods are blocking the UI, it means that they are executed in the main thread, and if we can instantiate them asynchronously we will solve all this and be praised by million of users (everyone can dream).

 Always keep in mind to work on the most important issues first, frames dropping on a ```ListView``` can be more frustrating that the start time.
 I like this post from coding horror on [Gold Plating], you should take a look if you don't know it.

+That was a quick heads up on to find the blocking culprits.
+Let's see if we can do something.

 # Let's go deeper
 ## Application onCreate
-As we have seen in the previous post, those are the three methods that are blocking the startup:
+As seen previously, those are the three methods that are blocking the startup:
-- AnalCommander // This is analytics ;)
+- AnalCommander // This is analytics, don't be surprised ;)
 - UserPreferences
 - initReservation

 ```java
 @Override public void onCreate() {